samssausages/simple-snapshot-zfs/README.md

 This is a simple script to create ZFS Snapshots, designed to overcome snapshots with 0 changes cluttering your snapshot list.
 To run, simply add script as a cron job.

+It has been pointed out that this can complicate restores with some 3rd party programs that use multiple snapshot policies.
+So use this only if it suits your snapshot/rollback strategy.
+In my case, I only have a few datasets that I self-manage.
+So it works well for me as I want to avoid the visual clutter and don't rely on 3rd party systems for snapshots or restores.

 ## Key features: ##

 * Runs a check to see if the dataset has been written to before snapshot